btozer/gmg/README.md

 1. Writing new code/functions.
 2. Improving the user interface.
-3. Making suggestions for improvements or brand new functions.
-4. Submitting bug reports and spelling corrections.
+3. Submitting bug reports and spelling corrections.

 They are all helpful.